agregson/fitzlab/protocol_A549_Stim_TNF.md

    3. Incubate overnight at 37C/5% CO2

 ## Day 2:
-1. Using 6-well culture plates
+   - Using 6-well culture plates

-   1. Prepare TNF-alpha stimulation media
+1. Prepare TNF-alpha Stimulation Media
-      1. Desired final TNF-alpha concentration of 10 ng/mL.
+   - Desired final TNF-alpha concentration of 10 ng/mL.
 Need 4 mcL of the TNF-alpha (5 ng/mcL stock concentration) per well (2 mL of media/well)
-      2. For _each_ 6-well _plate_ combine to make a master mix:
+   - For _each_ 6-well _plate_ combine to make a Master Mix:
-	    -  12 mcL TNF-alpha stock, and
+      1. 12 mcL TNF-alpha stock, and
-	    -  6 mL serum-free media (SFM)
+      2. 6 mL serum-free media (SFM)

-   2. Add 2 mL of stimulation media to each _stimulation_ well
+2. Add 2 mL of Stimulation Media to each _stimulation_ well
 3. Add 2 mL of serum-free media (SFM) to each _control_ well
 4. _Incubate_ at 37C/5% CO2 for _4 hours_
 5. Remove supernatant for exosome isolation
 6. Add 1 mL of TRIzol/QIAzol to each well and incubate at RT for five minutes
 7. Gently wash about the TRIzol in each well
 8. Remove the TRIzol mixture and place each well into a separate 5 mL polystyrene tube and cap
 9. Place TRIzol tubes into the -80C freezer for later RNA extraction or proceed immediately to RNA extraction.
 10. *Alternatively* if processing RNA with a kit, then add only 700 mL of TRIzol or QIAzol to each well

 ## RNA Extraction - TRIzol/Manual Method
 ### Phase Separation